MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/topics-adoption-getstarted.md

 2. Engage your organization:
     - Identify the business groups and business teams that need to be involved and gain alignment across those and the scenarios that you're planning.
     - Start thinking about how to engage some early adopters to get critical, early feedback so you can iterate to get to the best solution.
-    - Start building the community and think about how Topic Experiences can be used across your organization by these different groups.
+    - Start building the community and think about how Topics can be used across your organization by these different groups.

 3. Train your organization: Most people will intuitively understand the concept of topics and how topic cards compile relevant information, and understand and see the value.
-But you might want to create training that is tailored to your own culture and organization, to show how you want Topic Experiences to be used in your org.
+But you might want to create training that is tailored to your own culture and organization, to show how you want Topics to be used in your org.
 Some training resources:
     - [Project Cortex Resource Center](https://aka.ms/projectcortex).
 Includes overviews and feature information, recorded office hour videos and presentations, and information about partners and their offerings.
     - Coming soon, training videos and help for end users.